brumi1024/yarn-scheduler-ui/docs/adding-new-properties.md

 1. **Use descriptive names:** Property keys should clearly indicate their purpose
 2. **Provide helpful descriptions:** Users rely on descriptions to understand properties
 3. **Set sensible defaults:** Choose defaults that work for most use cases
-4. **Consider templates:** Mark properties as `availableInTemplate: true` if they should be available for auto-created queues
+4. **Group related properties:** Keep related settings together for better UX
-5. **Group related properties:** Keep related settings together for better UX
+5. **Test edge cases:** Ensure validation handles empty values, extreme values, and invalid formats
-6. **Test edge cases:** Ensure validation handles empty values, extreme values, and invalid formats
+6. **Follow the simplified approach:** Don't add unnecessary abstractions

 ## Troubleshooting

 ### Property not showing up?

-- Check that the property is in the correct metadata file
+- Check that the property is in the correct array (`QUEUE_PROPERTIES`, `GLOBAL_PROPERTIES`, etc.)
-- Verify the property group is included in the tab navigation
+- Verify there are no TypeScript compilation errors
-- Ensure there are no TypeScript compilation errors
+- Ensure the property group is included in the component that renders it

 ### Validation not working?

 - Check the property type is correct
-- Verify custom validation logic in ConfigService
+- Verify custom validation logic in `property-validation.ts`
 - Test with console.log to debug validation flow

 ### Value not saving?

-- Ensure the property key matches between metadata and save handler
+- Ensure the property key matches between definitions and save handler
-- Check that the property is included in the changes object
+- Check that the property is included in the form data
 - Verify the onSave callback is properly connected

 ## Advanced Topics